 with $J_{n,m}^{\leri{x}}$ and $J_{n,m}^{\leri{y}}$ controllable couplings and $\delta$ a controllable transverse field.
 The $\sigma_y^{\leri{n}}$ terms are generated by a $\pi/2$ jump in $\phi$, while the transverse $\sigma_z^{\leri{n}}$ terms are generated by a gradual linear ramp of $\phi$ in each consecutive Suzuki-Trotter block.

-The general Hamiltonian in Eq. \eqref{eqHGeneral}, as well as more elaborate, e.g. time-dependent Hamiltonians, are all made possible without breaking the global-drive assumption.
+The general Hamiltonian in Eq. \eqref{eqHGeneral}, as well as more elaborate time-dependent Hamiltonians, are all made possible while still using a global driving field.
 We remark that $H$ commutes with the parity operator $P=\exp\leri{i\pi\sum_{n=1}^N\sigma_z^{\leri{n}}}$, thus states with well-defined parity, e.g. superpositions of states with an even number of spin-excitations, will remain with the same parity throughout their evolution.

-We experimentally implement quantum simulations on a small-scale trapped-ions quantum computer \cite{manovitz2022trapped}, in which the $\ket{5S_{\frac{1}{2},\frac{1}{2}}}$ ($\ket{4D_{\frac{5}{2},\frac{3}{2}}}$) states of $^{88}\text{Sr}^+$ ions are mapped to $\ket{0}$ ($\ket{1}$) qubit levels.
+We experimentally implement quantum simulations on a small-scale trapped-ions quantum simulator \cite{manovitz2022trapped}, in which the $\ket{5S_{\frac{1}{2},\frac{1}{2}}}$ ($\ket{4D_{\frac{5}{2},\frac{3}{2}}}$) states of $^{88}\text{Sr}^+$ ions are mapped to $\ket{0}$ ($\ket{1}$) qubit levels.
 These levels are coupled, using a quadrupole transition, by a 674 nm narrow linewidth laser \cite{peleg2019phase}, illuminating the ions approximately homogeneously with a wide global beam.
-We modulate the 674 nm beam appropriately such that it has a rich spectrum, containing the frequency pairs, $\left\{\omega_0\pm\omega_m\right\}_{m=1}^M$, with $\omega_0$ the $\ket{0}\leftrightarrow\ket{1}$ transition frequency.
-This pairwise driving generates the spin-dependent forces, driving the modes of motion of the ion-crystal, and mediating the entangling interaction \cite{shapira2023fast,shapira2020theory}.
+We modulate the 674 nm beam appropriately such that it has a rich spectrum, containing $M$ frequency pairs, $\left\{\omega_0\pm\omega_m\right\}_{m=1}^M$, with appropriate amplitudes and phases, as prescribed above.

-We start by investigating dynamics under a 4-site spin ring, with anti-periodic boundary conditions, i.e. the nearest-neighbor (\textit{n.n}) Hamiltonian,
+We first investigate dynamics under a 4-site spin ring, with anti-periodic boundary conditions, i.e. the nearest-neighbor (\textit{n.n}) Hamiltonian,